Kinigopoulos/top-k-insights/README.md

 - Apache Druid (Available only on Linux, Max OS)

 ## Installation
-In the project directory run `npm installAll` to install all the necessary `node_modules`
+In the project directory run `npm run installAll` to install all the necessary `node_modules`

 ## Available Scripts